Originally published on July 12, 2019. Last updated October 1, 2021.

 2. Don’t push too hard

-OleHenriksen uses this re-engagement email to connect with customers and remind them of the brand’s value without being pushy.
-By giving readers an easy way to automatically opt out, the brand is telegraphing that it’s definitely not needy, while reminding customers why they may want to stay around.
+OleHenriksen uses this re-engagement email to connect with customers and remind them of their brand’s value without being too pushy.
+They give readers an easy way to opt out.
+The brand hints that while the customer’s business would be great, they aren’t too dependent on it.
+They also support this with a reminder as to why customers should stick around.

 Subject: Not to be clingy, but…